 Students are expected to achieve a high level of skill in writing in a range of different text typologies, using specific expressions and style.They are also expected to give formal presentations or sustain conversation in Korean about issues related to Korean culture and society.
 By doing so, students reach not only a high level of proficiency in formal speech, reading and writing, but also a detailed knowledge of contemporary achievements and issues in present day Korea.

 - Students are able to (1) read and comprehend different mediums of Korean texts and use writing skills for various purposes at an upper Level 3/ lower Level 4 on the TOPIK (Test of Proficiency in Korean) scale of proficiency; (2) identify appropriate language use in various social settings and situations specific to Korean culture and society; (3) demonstrate research skills by selecting, organising and critically evaluating materials in the Korean language, as well as summarise them, drawing conclusions; (4) apply increased vocabulary and more complex grammatical patterns appropriate to this level; (5) demonstrate advanced research skills through designing a research project, critically evaluating material from a variety of sources (written, oral or audiovisual) and by writing a research essay in Korean; and (6) acquire problem-solving skills in the context of conducting research in Korean at an advanced level of proficiency.

-- Typically this unit is assessed in the following ways: (1) test (oral and written); (2) assignments; and (3) participation.
+- Indicative assessments in this unit are as follows: (1) test (oral and written); (2) assignments; and (3) participation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.